...

 PC and Mac (System Requirements)

-The desktop version of Essential Skills programs is a one-time purchase with no subscription fees, offering unlimited use year after year.
-It’s fast, reliable, and ideal for schools with limited internet access.
-Easily installed on a network, it securely stores student data on a central server and works with any Windows PC.
+The desktop version of Essential Skills is available exclusively as a school-wide license, giving your entire school unlimited access to our complete library of programs for one affordable, one-time price.
+There are no subscription fees, so you can use it year after year at no additional cost.
+This fast, reliable solution is perfect for schools with limited internet access and provides comprehensive coverage for every student.
+Easily installed on your network, it securely stores student data on a central server and works with any Windows PC.

 Single (CD)